-What are Incremental Sales?
+What is Incremental Sales?
 Definition, Formula & Best Practices

 Did my special offer result in new customers?
 Did our social media influencer strategy generate more revenue than normal?
 Did our target audience respond well to this new approach to marketing?